Unstable states in a model of nonrelativistic quantum electrodynamics: corrections to the Lorentzian distribution: Introduction, motivation and synopsis. The model

 exists almost everywhere (a.e.) in $u$ and defines a (locally) $L^{1}$ function.
 By a.) of theorem ~\ref{th:1.1} we may express $g_{\Phi_{1}}$ in terms of $r_{\Phi_{1}}(z)$ by (\cite{RSI}, \cite{Jak}):

 In spite of the exact result b.) of theorem ~\ref{th:1.1}, the time evolution of the initial state $\Phi_{1}$ is not explicitly known - a symptom of the complexity of the time evolution of quantum systems even in the simplest situations, and one must rely on suitable estimates.
-Before we do so, however, we wish to describe the problem in a more general framework, that of states, defined as positive, normalized linear functionals over an algebra of observables.
-The fact that the model is defined on Fock space plays a crucial role in this description.